colscott/a-wc-router/README.md

 - Zero dependenies

 ## Examples
-Examples can be found in the examples folder.
+Examples can be found in the examples folder and are hosted [here](https://colscott.github.io/routing-wc/examples/)

 To run the examples locally run:

     node exampleServer.js